 It can be challenging, prefering the high humidity of its natural habitat to the dry air of many homes.
 However, there are some easy ways to add humidity for your house plants.

-This is the only terrestrial orchid that is easy to grow indoors, providing you give it the high humidity it craves.
+This is the only terrestrial orchid that is easy to please indoors, providing you give it the high humidity it craves.

-Moth Orchids are epiphytes (plants that grow on other plants).
+Moth orchids are epiphytes (plants that grow on other plants).
 In the wild, they grab onto tree limbs with their small roots.

 Although orchids seem more exotic and mysterious than other flowering house plants, this one is just as easy to grow and is often called the beginner's orchid.